Knotx/knotx/README.md

 ## Production deployment

 The example module is provided for testing purposes.
-Only core module should be deployed on production environment (Knot.x application as single verticle without any dependencies).
+Only the core module should be deployed in a production environment.
+(The Knot.x application runs as a single verticle without any dependencies).

 ### Executing fat jar